raspberrypilearning/sonic-pi-lessons/lesson-4/lesson.md

 ## Learning Objectives

-- Know that computer programs can make decisions, and that a simple form of decision is called a conditional.
+- Know that numbers can be aggregated into data structures such as lists.
-- Understand that computer programs can contain random acts.
+- Understand that algorithms are a series of steps or instructions for solving a problem such as sorting and shuffling a list of numbers.
-- Be able to use comments to explain interesting parts of a program.
+- Be able to use data structures and built in algorthms as part of Sonic Pi compoisition, using comments to explain what is happening.

 ## Learning Outcomes